mateoconlechuga/convimg/readme.md

     #OutputInitCode : <boolean>

-This command will instruct ConvPNG to export code to extract the appvar images to static pointers.
+This command will instruct convpng to export code to extract the appvar images to static pointers.
 This saves time of calculating offsets.

 ----